History Files

 Bore an Elamite name.

-Eshnunna appears to maintain close contacts with Elam, although it seems not to have been conquered by the Elamites.
+Eshnunna appears to maintain close contacts with Elam, although it seems not to be subject to any conquest by the Elamites.

 Ishar-Ramashshu